Top 9 Fashion AI Tools for Design and Product Teams

 Source: heuritech.com

-Heuritech is an AI-powered trend forecasting platform that analyzes images and data from social media, e-commerce platforms, and global influencers to identify early signals in style, color, and silhouette trends.
+Heuritech is an AI-powered trend forecasting platform that analyzes images and data from social media, e-commerce platforms, and global influencers around the world to identify early signals in style, color, and silhouette trends.

 The tool offers insights tailored to product categories and regions, helping fashion teams plan collections with better visibility into market movement.